This World's for Everyone

 This World's For Everyone is the fourth studio album by English pop band The Korgis.
-It was released in The Netherlands, Spain and Japan in 1992 and in Germany in 1993.
+It was released in France, the Netherlands, Spain and Japan in 1992 and in Germany in 1993.

-The album includes the 1990 charity single version of "Everybody's Got To Learn Sometime" (originally from Dumb Waiters, 1980) recorded for the International Hostage Release Foundation, single "One Life" as well as a new rendition of "All The Love In The World" (from Sticky George, 1981).
+The album includes the 1990 charity single version of "Everybody's Got to Learn Sometime" (originally recorded for Dumb Waiters, 1980) recorded for the International Hostage Release Foundation, single "One Life" as well as a new rendition of "All The Love In The World" (from Sticky George, 1981).

-The German 1993 re-release of the album adds the DNA dance remix of "Everybody's Gotta Learn Sometime" as a bonus track.
+The German 1993 re-release of the album adds the DNA dance remix of "Everybody's Got to Learn Sometime" as a bonus track.

-The album was re-released in 2008 by Angel Air Records with five bonus tracks.
+The album was re-released in 2007 by Angel Air Records with five bonus tracks.